International Research Center for Japanese Studies: History

 The official origins of the institute are traced to an early study carried out by the Japanese Ministry of Education, Science, and Culture in 1982 on "methods of comprehensive research on Japanese culture".
 After surveying the field of Japanese studies for several years, the ministry, under the administration of Prime Minister Nakasone Yasuhiro, established the International Research Center for Japanese Studies in 1987 in Kyoto with the prominent philosopher Umehara Takeshi as its first Director-General.
 Prominent Kyoto academics Umesao Nobuo and Kuwabara Takeo also played key roles in the founding of the center.

 In 1990 the center moved to its current site in Oeyama-chō, Nishikyō-ku.
 In 1995 Kawai Hayao, a Jungian analyst of Japanese psychology and religion, was inaugurated as the second director-general of Nichibunken.
 In 2001, Yamaori Tetsuo, professor of Japanese religion and folklore, became the center's third director-general.
-The current director-general, Katakura Motoko, was inaugurated in 2005.
-She is Nichibunken's first female director-general and, as a cultural-anthropologist who specializes in Middle-Eastern Studies, she is also the center's first director-general who is not a Japan specialist.

-Criticisms

-Nichibunken was established against the backdrop of an increasing trade surplus with the United States in the 1980s.
-The cultural-anthropologist Ueno Chizuko sharply criticized the center as a calculated attempt at national branding.
-Ueno claimed that, despite the center's academic pretensions, the real purpose of Nichibunken was to improve the image of Japan in order to prevent criticism of Japanese trading practices and improve sales of Japanese goods abroad.
-Ian Buruma caused considerable outrage at the time for arguing in influential newspapers abroad that the establishment of the center was part of a project designed to revamp the kind of nationalist ideology present in pre-war Japan.
+In 2005, Katakura Motoko became the fourth director of the Nichibunken.
+She was the first woman and the first non-specialist in Japanese studies to hold the position.
+Her academic background was in Middle Eastern studies, and she was a cultural anthropologist by training.
+In 2020, Shoichi Inoue was appointed as the seventh director of the Nichibunken.
+He is a specialist in the social and cultural history of everyday life in Japan.